 Lauren Boebert hospitalized, underwent surgery for blood clot, campaign says

-Rep. Lauren Boebert was taken to a Colorado hospital after experiencing severe swelling in one of her legs on Monday, her campaign team said in a statement Tuesday night.
-Doctors found a blood clot and the congresswoman was diagnosed with May-Thurner Syndrome.
+Rep. Lauren Boebert was taken to a Colorado hospital after experiencing severe swelling in one of her legs on Monday, her campaign team said in a statement on Tuesday night.
+Doctors found a blood clot, and the congresswoman was diagnosed with May-Thurner Syndrome.

 May-Thurner Syndrome is relatively rare and, in and of itself, is not particularly dangerous, according to the Cleveland Clinic.
 If a blood clot in your leg breaks off and travels to your lungs, you can experience a pulmonary embolism, which is life-threatening.

-"We successfully performed surgery on the Congresswoman this morning and expect her to make a full recovery," said Bade.
+"We successfully performed surgery on the Congresswoman this morning and expect her to make a full recovery," Bade said.
 "Patients with May-Thurner Syndrome who undergo the procedure to restore blood flow are able to live and work just as they have in the past after a brief recovery."

 Boebert represents Colorado's 3rd Congressional District and is now seeking the Congressional seat in the 4th district.